 Rental types

-Your rental rights and responsibilities can differ across different rental types.
+Your rental rights and responsibilities can differ depending on what type of rental property you live in.
 See our summaries about renting in private rentals, community housing, public housing, rooming houses and caravan parks.

 Private rentals

-A private rental is a house or apartment you (or your share house) rent from the owner or through a real estate agent.
+A private rental is a house, unit or apartment you (or your share house) rent from someone (usually the owner) or through a real estate agent.

 Learn more